Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Asymptotically tight bounds on quantum partial search algorithm

 As for $k_\text{tot}=1$, from Eq. (\ref{eq:pr_grover}), we know the success probability is

 To leading order, we find $\pr_{x=t_1}(1)\approx 8/N + 1/K$.
 Therefore we obtain $\E_{x=t_1}^{\min}\approx K - 8K^2/N$. \end{proof}

 As previously established in Sec. \ref{subsec:partial_search}, the GRK algorithm achieves a success probability approaching one with an iteration number $k_1$ and $k_2$ given by Eq. \eqref{eq:GRK_k1_k2}.
 The corresponding expected iteration number is $\E_{x=t_1} \approx \pi\sqrt N/4 - 0.3424\sqrt b$.
-Comparing it with the minimal expected iteration number derived in Eq. \eqref{eq:expected_k_GRK}, a clear speedup of approximately $0.0954\sqrt N+0.063\sqrt b$ is observed.
-However, Theorem \ref{theorem:k_opt_GRK_partial_search} also reveals that the quantum partial search algorithm is inefficient when the number of blocks $K$ is less than $N/2$.
+Comparing it with the minimal expected iteration number derived in Eq. \eqref{eq:expected_k_GRK}, a speedup of approximately $0.0954\sqrt N+0.063\sqrt b$ is observed.
 The results established in Theorem \ref{theorem:k_opt_GRK_partial_search} are numerically verified in Fig. \ref{Fig:E_min}, which clearly demonstrates a speedup compared to the GRK with success probability approaching one, and confirms a phase-transition-like behavior near $m=n/2$.

+However, Theorem~\ref{theorem:k_opt_GRK_partial_search} also reveals that when the number of blocks \(K\) becomes smaller than approximately \(\sqrt{N}\), the boundary strategy \(k_{\mathrm{tot}}=1\), namely a single global Grover operation followed by measurement, can already achieve a smaller expected number of iterations than the interior GRK-based partial-search branch.
+In this regime, the problem is effectively close to guessing among \(K\) blocks, because the number of possible blocks has become sufficiently small.
+The apparent abrupt change near \(m=n/2\) therefore originates from the competition between two distinct optimization strategies: the GRK partial-search algorithm and the random guessing strategy.